Everything You Need to Know When Planning Your Bathroom

 YOU AND YOUR BATHROOM

-Do you enjoy lying back and relaxing in a bath full of bubbles with candles lit, prefer standing beneath a trickling rainfall or perhaps enjoy a shower that is invigorating and energising?
+Do you enjoy laying back and relaxing in a bath full of bubbles with candles lit, prefer standing beneath a trickling rainfall or perhaps enjoy a shower that is invigorating and energising?
 Add the type of ambience you’d like to achieve to your list so your bathroom designer understands your requirements.

 It’s easy to say you want a free standing bathtub in the middle of the room because you want a spa-like sanctuary but, if you on a day-to-day basis need to hit the shower quickly before running out the door to work, it’s not practical and it doesn’t serve a purpose that complements your busy lifestyle.